vidjil/vidjil/doc/server.md

 1. Adapt the config for the new version (see [docker changelog](https://www.vidjil.org/doc/changelog-docker))
     1. See if modifications are needed in `.env` files
-    1. See if modifications are needed in other specific configuration file (`docker-compose.yml`, `conf.js`, `defs.py`, ...). **Be careful**: do not apply the config right now, wait for the new version to be deployed.
+    1. See if modifications are needed in other specific configuration file (`docker-compose.yml`, `conf.js`, .env files, ...). **Be careful**: do not apply the config right now, wait for the new version to be deployed.
 1. Set-up a warning message on your front end server if it is separated (otherwise, the front will be shutdown and the server will not answer):
     1. Connect to the front-end server.
     1. In `conf.js` file, set `use_database` to `false`.
 This will deactivate db access.
 In order to display an explicit message, uncomment the `alert:` part, setting explicit `title` and `msg`.